Bacon's Castle |

 (1862), Newport News

-A Union encampment surrounding the Old Warwick County Court House during the 1862 Peninsula Campaign.
-Located on Old Courthouse Way at Denbigh Blvd..
+A Union encampment surrounding the old 1810 Warwick County Court House during the 1862 Peninsula Campaign.
+A new courthouse was built in 1884.
+Located at 1401 Old Courthouse Way at Denbigh Blvd..

 Blunt Point Blockhouse